Published: January 29, 2021 | Updated: January 30, 2021 | Posted by: Venus Zoleta | Personal Finance

 On his personal finance blog, Randell advocates financial literacy among Filipinos working abroad.
 So if you’re an OFW or planning to be one, you can find useful tips and real-life stories you can relate to.

-Chinkee Tan is a wealth and life coach, motivational speaker, author, and TV/radio personality with nearly two million followers on Facebook.
+Chinkee Tan is a financial blogger, wealth and life coach, motivational speaker, author, and TV/radio personality with nearly two million followers on Facebook.
 At a young age of 12, he started selling toilet paper to his friends and classmates to help his parents who were struggling with their family’s finances.
 His long experience in entrepreneurship and passion for helping people become debt-free and achieve financial independence pushed him to share his financial expertise.

 You can learn from Chinkee through his financial blog.
 What makes him different from most financial bloggers in the Philippines is that his blog posts are written in easy-to-read, colloquial Filipino.
 They’re also more thought-provoking and inspirational rather than informative.